wangzh12023/-_pygame/game_specific_introduction.md

         - and so on

 - Guide.py
+    - It is aimed to generate and update the guideboard at the left top corner.
+    - such as:“ 按‘Q’打开操作指南 ”

 - Main.py
     - The main manager of the game,which is aimed to update the display window / call GameManager to update and render the game

 - Maps.py
+    - It is aimed to generate:
+        - Maps for different scenes
+        - Obstacles for different sences
+    - Moreover,we use Breadth-First Search to determine whether the random-generated obstacles are appropriate

 - NPCs.py
+    - It is aimed to generate four types of NPC characters:
+        - DialogNpc,which can talk with player
+        - ShopNPC,which can transaet with player
+        - Monster,which moves randomly and player will lose HP if collided with them
+        - Boss,which always moves towards the player and can attack player with bullet

 - Player.py
+    - It is aimed to define all characteristics of the player and update it.Such as:
+        - Parameters : HP / speed / directions and so on
+        - Special images : Hold and turns the direction of guns according to the moving direction and so on
+        - Abilities : Attack with gun / dialog with NPC and so on
+        - and so on

 - PopUpBox.py
 - Portal.py
 - Scene.py